certainty/emacs-bootup/readme.md

 ## Quickstart

-Just clone the repository as ${HOME}/.emacs.d
+Just clone the repository as ${HOME}/.emacs.d.
+Please be sure to make a backup of your existing directory!
 Once you've done this all you need to do is to create a profile.

     mkdir -p ~/.emacs.d/root/profiles/your_profile/runlevel{0,1,2}
     ln -s ~/.emacs.d/root/profiles/your_profile ~/.emacs.d/root/profiles/active-profile

 Now you can use this setup to place your files in the different runlevels and they will be loaded from smallest to greatest.
-My default there are *three runleveles*.
+My default there are _three runlevels_.

 ## Details